-Allegations: Plaintiff, shipowner, brought an action against the United States to review a United States Coast Guard decision assessing a monetary penalty against it under the Clean Water Act.
+Allegations: Plaintiff, a shipowner, brought an action against the United States to review a United States Coast Guard decision assessing a monetary penalty against it under the Clean Water Act.
+The Plaintiff was allegedly seen dumping trash, which consisted of food, paper, and plastic, into the ocean.
 Filed 1/23/1998.

-Outcome: The Court granted the Defendant motion for summary judgment, holding that the Coast Guard determination of responsibility was supported by substantial evidence and that the civil penalty was not an abuse of discretion.
+Outcome: Closed.
+On February 4, 2000, the court granted Defendant's motion for summary judgment, holding that the Coast Guard's determination of responsibility was supported by substantial evidence and that the civil penalty was not an abuse of discretion.
 See the opinion here.

 Soc'y of Plastics Indus. v.
 Cty. of Suffolk, No. 11262/1988 (N.Y.
 Sup Ct.
 1988)

 Allegations: Plaintiffs, trade organization and plastic product producer, brought an action against the County of Suffolk challenging the constitutionality of a local law banning the use of certain plastics.
 The association argued that the county failed to conduct an adequate environmental review under the state Environmental Quality review Act before passing the law.